Hackingzone/airgeddon/docker/README.md

 `--rm` -> Ephemeral containter.
 It will be removed on exit.
 `-ti` -> Attach pseudo-TTY terminal to the container as interactive.
 `--name airgeddon` -> Name for the container.
-`--net=host` -> Is needed to access to the host network interfaces.
+`--net=host` -> Is needed to have access to the host network interfaces inside the container.
-`--privileged` -> Needed to have permissions over wireless interfaces.
+`--privileged` -> Needed to have permissions over network interfaces (mode switching).
 `-p 3000:3000` -> Open port to access to BeEF control panel from the host.
 `-v /path/to/some/dir/on/your/host:/io` -> It maps a directory from host to the container.
 Useful to use external files like dictionaries or whatever.